1st. = Border enforcement

 So, if reform could be done, what should be included in this immigration reform?

-Such legislation would first have to make border security the top priority.
-And that would entail several unpalatable requisites.
+Such legislation would first have to make border security and Interior enforcement the top priority.
+And then perhaps a guest worker program could be worked out, which would entail several requisites.

 1. The first step would be the completion of the fence.
 Fences do work.
 That is why, for example, former mayor of Los Angeles and open-borders advocate Antonio Villaraigosa (“We don’t need to build walls, we need to build bridges”) became the first mayor in Los Angeles history to insist on a six-foot-high security fence around his official mayoral residence in Windsor Square, or why the White House, the homes of Silicon Valley billionaires, and the vacation homes of the elite on Martha’s Vineyard all have security fences.
 How odd that we are lectured about the Neanderthal nature of secure borders by elites who are about the only ones in America who demand them around their own estates.
 Perhaps ask Mr. Zuckerberg of Facebook about this.
 He has purchased all the surrounding homes around his….so others may not encroach on him.